 - People write reviews for two main reasons: altruism and a desire for notoriety.
 I’m an altruistic reviewer, myself, but people who do research on this subject clearly believe that people get a kick out of being a top reviewer.
 If you can figure out a way to pat people on the back for their reviews, you may find that you get more reviews.
 If I owned a restaurant, I think I’d put people who wrote great reviews on the menu or in the hallways along with the Employee of the Month or something.
 Just be sure not to cross the line by rewarding them with tangible goods.

-With no further ado, 15 sites that allow reviews of businesses:
+With no further ado, a dozen sites that allow reviews of businesses: